-Alternatively, as it will be shown in this tutorial, you can use the drag and drop method to add a Creation Parameters item within the Group.
-To copy an item to a new location, select the item within the Arena and then simply drag and drop the item into another tree location.
+You can use the drag and drop method to add a Creation Parameters item within the Folder.
+To copy an item to a new location, select the item within the Arena and then simply drag and drop the item into another folder.
+Alternatively you can copy and paste the batch creation parameters you would like to use into the treatment group folder.

 In this example, select the nuclei segmentation item from the Control group and drag it to the Treatment group.
 The item's icon shows a plus sign, indicating the drag and drop mode.
+The Treatment Group content within the Arena view is updated, displaying the nuclei segmentation Creation Parameters item.